-This week has been declared International Geomorphology Week by the International Association of Geomorphologists, with the aim of promoting geomorphology in all its forms and mobilising the international community of geomorphologists to share their work and expertise.
+This week marks International Geomorphology Week, which aims to promote geomorphology in all its forms and mobilise the international community of geomorphologists to share their work and expertise.

-Follow the Twitter hashtag #IntGeomorphWeek2021 to learn more and share your work and experiences with geomorphology.
+Follow the Twitter hashtag #IntGeomorphWeek2022 to learn more and share your work and experiences with geomorphology.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.

 Join us today, Society membership is open to anyone with a passion for geography